Arizona EBT Deposit Schedule for 2025

 Monthly EBT Deposit Schedule in Arizona

-Here is the breakdown of the monthly deposit dates:
+Here is the current breakdown of SNAP deposit dates:

 How to Check Your EBT Deposit Status in Arizona

-• Use the Benny mobile app to view your real-time SNAP and cash balances.
-After you download the app, add your QUEST card number and ZIP code.
-The app also provides access to cashback on eligible purchases at participating stores.
+• Download the Benny mobile app.
+After you add your QUEST card number and ZIP code, your balance refreshes automatically each time you open the app.
+The app also provides cashback on EBT purchases at certain stores.

-• Call the 24-hour automated line at 1-888-997-9333.
-After you select your language, you must provide your 16-digit card number and 4-digit PIN.
-Then, follow the prompts to hear your current SNAP and cash assistance balances.
+• Call the 24-hour automated customer service line at 1-888-997-9333.
+The system will prompt you for your 16-digit card number and PIN.
+Then, you can select the option for a balance inquiry to hear your current SNAP and cash benefit amounts.

 Download the app